 4 signs you just don’t like your boss by Alison Green on December 15, 2014 You might think you don’t need to be told when you don’t like your boss, but sometimes managers become such an ingrained part of our work lives that you might not even realize when a personal dislike is impacting the relationship – and along with it, your happiness at your job.
 Here are four typical signs that you just don’t like your manager – and what you can do about it.
 1. You’re much, much happier when your boss is on vacation or traveling.
 It’s normal to enjoy the times when your boss is away; after all, a boss’s absence will often result in less work, fewer interruptions, and lower stress.
 But when you’re only happy when your boss is away, it’s a bad sign about the relationship.
 2. You avoid talking with your boss, even when you need to.
 Do you find yourself putting off important conversations with your manager or avoiding them altogether, even when you know that you really should be touching base with her?
 People frequently do that when they dislike a manager, since they find the conversations so unpleasant.
 This is something to guard against, though, because it can result in you doing a worse job, not getting important input, or leaving your boss out of the loop when you shouldn’t.
 3. You’re disappointed when your manager is included in meetings or when she joins a conversation you’re in.
 If you have a sinking feeling when your boss joins your conversation in the break way or when you see her name on a meeting invite list, you probably don’t have a great relationship.
 Most people don’t want their managers included in every conversation they’re involved in, but if the relationship is healthy, you shouldn’t be devastated to see her included.
 4. Everything she does annoys you.
 Sometimes when you’re aggravated with someone, everything about them starts to annoy you, even things that wouldn’t even register if someone else did them.
 If you find yourself thinking, “I can’t believe that she ate a candy bar in that meeting” or “What nerve to have a conversation right outside my doorway,” you’re probably at this stage.
 What you can do about it So what can you do if you find yourself saddled with a boss who gets under your skin?
 Well, for starters, get clarity in your mind about what the problems are.
 Do you dislike her management style?
 Is she a jerk who criticizes people publicly and can’t be pleased?
 Do you just not click?
 Getting clarity about the problems might sound obvious, but often people let their dislike build to the point that they can’t even quite tell exactly what they object to.
 Then, decide whether you can change anything about the situation.
 For instance, if you can’t stand the way your boss micromanages your work and doesn’t seem to trust you, you might be able to broach the issue with her, asking if she’d be willing to experiment with giving you more autonomy.
 Or, if you realize that your dislike is more personality-based and not about anything she’s doing wrong as a manager, you might resolve to look for the good in her and try to give her the benefit of the doubt for a while, to see if that changes anything about how you feel.
 Or, in some cases, you might realize that there’s nothing you can do that will make the situation palatable to you.
 But even that – although it sounds dismal – is useful, because if you know you can’t change the situation, you’ll be better equipped for the next step, which brings us to… Ultimately, you’ll need to decide whether you can do your job reasonably effectively and happily, despite your dislike of your boss.
 If you conclude that you can’t, there’s no shame in that – not everyone works well with everyone else.
 But if that’s the case for you, you’re better off coming to terms with it and deciding how you’ll proceed, rather than just staying miserable.
 That might mean that you work toward a transfer, or decide to job search outside of your company – but once you have a plan of action for moving away from the situation, you’ll probably find your boss easier to handle.
-You may also like:how can I avoid jobs with horrible hours?my boss sent my client a flirty message from my email accountmy boss doesn't care about me personally or professionally { 35 comments }
+You may also like:how can I avoid jobs with horrible hours?my boss says I need to socialize more with my teammy boss sent my client a flirty message from my email account { 35 comments }

 Clever Name* December 15, 2014 at 12:46 pm Interesting.
 I had a boss who I personally disliked but who also was a poor manager, and it was honestly hard to separate the two.
 The things that I disliked about him personally were also things that made him bad at his job (poor work ethic, lying, blaming others for his mistakes, lack of boundaries, etc.).
 I think in general, people prefer to work with people they like.